rmgpanw/rocker-verse/README.md

 # rocker-verse

-Create docker image based on rocker/verse with additional system dependencies installed that are required for building certain R packages from source
+Create a docker image using GitHub Actions, based on [rocker/verse](https://hub.docker.com/r/rocker/verse/tags) with additional system dependencies installed that are required for building certain R packages from source.